abdullaayyad96/CarND-Behavioral-Cloning-P3/README.md

 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.
 * Summarize the results with a written report

-Simulator
----

-[Udacity](www.udacity.com) provides a simulator as part of its [Self Driving Car NanoDegree Program](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) where a person can steer a car around a track for data collection.
-The simulator logs image data and steering angles which are used to train the neural network which is later used to drive the car autonomously around the track.

 Dependencies
 ---
 * Python3